madrazo/nme-go/README.md

 ### Postprocess:

 It's a postprocess node.
 Its children are drawn on a render target and a shader is applied.
 You can have `Postprocess` nodes as parent/children of other `Postprocess` nodes.
 In comparisson, `ShaderBitmap` only applies a shader and doesn't generate a render target.
+You can use addChildrenSlot or setTarget with a slot>0 to have more than one RenderTexture as inputs, e.g. to implement a "mix" shader (currently 2 slots implemented).

+### PostprocessGroup:

+Use a single node that require various Postprocess objects to add/remove Child from the stage easily.
+Indicate the start (last child) and end (parent) Postprocess when making a new PostprocessGroup object.

+### RenderTarget:

+RenderTargets are created automatically for each Postprocess object.
+You can set/get Targets manually to reuse RenderTargets or set as input on a Postprocess slot (from another non-children Postprocess output).

 ## Installation:
 After installing Haxe and NME, download by Git or Zip.
 Use command: ```haxelib dev nme-go your_path/nme-go```